A note regarding COVID-19

 Summer In the Park

-Pack a lawn chair or blanket and some refreshments and come to Plaza Park for Summer In The Park.
-This summer event is a San Marcos favorite with different bands of various genres playing every Thursday night from June to the second week of August.
+Pack a lawn chair or a blanket and refreshments and head to Plaza Park for different bands of various genres playing every Thursday night from June through the second week of August.

 Sherman